cloudtrust/keycloak-client-mappers/README.md

 It's use is almost analog to the OIDC script mapper: the [nashorn javascript engine](https://docs.oracle.com/javase/10/nashorn/introduction.htm#JSNUG136) is used to evaluate the input script, and the last statement is the value that will be returned in the SAML attribute.
-The sole difference to the OIDC varient is that the `SAML javascript mapper` can handle Iterables or arrays as a return
+The sole difference to the OIDC varient is that the JavaScript mapper for SAML can handle Iterables or arrays as a return
 value: the result will either be multiple attributes, or a single attribute with a grouped value, depending on the value of the **Single Group Attribute** option.